Back to Knowledgebase

 • Your nipple turns white or looks compressed afterward

 If something feels off, try a different size.
-Many pumps come with one standard size, but flanges are available in a range of sizes.
+Many pumps come with one standard flange, but other sizes are usually available.

 Encouraging Letdown

-Your milk won't always start flowing immediately.
+Your milk may not start flowing right away.
 A few things can help:

-• Apply warmth to your breasts beforehand (a warm cloth or heating pad)
+• Apply warmth to your breasts beforehand with a warm cloth or heating pad

 • Massage your breasts gently before and during pumping

-• Try to relax — deep breaths, calming music, or a quiet moment
+• Try to relax with deep breaths, calming music, or a quiet moment

 • Look at your baby, a photo, or a video of them

 Letdown is a reflex, and stress or distraction can slow it down.
-Be patient with yourself.
+Give yourself time.

 A Typical Pumping Session

 If your pump has a stimulation mode, start there.
-This mimics a baby's quick, light sucking at the beginning of a feed.
+This mimics the quick, light sucking many babies use at the beginning of a feed.
 After a minute or two, switch to expression mode, which uses slower, deeper suction.

 A typical session lasts around 15 to 20 minutes.
-You don't need to chase every last drop — once the flow has clearly slowed, you can stop.
-Pumping beyond that point usually isn't productive and can cause discomfort.
+You do not need to chase every last drop.
+Once the flow has clearly slowed, it is usually fine to stop.
+Pumping much longer than that is often not productive and can become uncomfortable.

 How Often to Pump